 D. Kojo Hamilton, MD, is the director of the Neurosurgical Spine Services Division and chief of spine at UPMC Presbyterian.
-David O. Okonkwo, MD, PhD, leads the spine trauma and spinal deformity program and Dr. Hamilton provides specialty care in the treatment of cervical malalignment and spinal deformity.
+David O. Okonkwo, MD, PhD, leads the spine trauma and spinal deformity program and Dr. Hamilton provides specialty care in the treatment of cervical misalignment and spinal deformity.
 Peter C. Gerszten, MD, MPH, leads the percutaneous and spine radiosurgery programs.
 Thomas J. Buell, MD, joined the division in January 2022 with an expertise in complex spine deformity cases and spine oncological surgery.
 Nitin Agarwal, MD, also leads the division's minimally invasive spine and robotics surgery program.

 The Neurosurgical Spine Services Division offers comprehensive care for all types of spinal disorders, including degenerative, traumatic, and oncologic conditions.
 The initial treatment approach is typically non-surgical, with surgical options reserved for patients with recurrent or disabling symptoms and/or progressive deficits.
 Complete diagnostic testing of all spinal and nerve disorders is available through the center.

-The minimally invasive program, led by Dr. Kanter, utilizes state-of-the-art portal techniques and lateral access corridors to minimize trauma and disruption of stabilizing back muscles.
 The spinal deformity program, led by Dr. Okonkwo, offers full-scale analysis, longitudinal tracking and treatment interventions for patients with scoliosis and thoracolumbar spinal deformity.
-Together, they continue to push the surgical envelope and combine their unique skill sets to provide each and every patient with the least invasive yet maximally effective treatment options.
+The team of deformity practitioners continues to push the surgical envelope and combines unique skill sets to provide each and every patient with the least invasive yet maximally effective treatment options.

 The spine radiosurgery program, led by Dr. Gerszten, is one of the most experienced centers in the world in treating a wide variety of benign and malignant spine and paraspinal tumors that has proven highly effective, safe, and painless, and avoids many of the risks associated with open surgery.